• Skip to primary navigation

 Notes

-Chopped vegetables: To make this soup most kid-friendly, chop onion and carrots until they are about the size of a cooked lentil.
-See recipe photo for reference.
+• To make this soup most kid-friendly, chop onion and carrots until they are about the size of a cooked lentil.
 A good quality food chopper will save you so much time.

-Salt: If no one in your family requires a salt restriction, add up to one teaspoon of salt the first time you make this, keeping in mind that store-bought chicken and vegetable broths contain salt (sodium).
+• If no one in your family requires a salt restriction, I suggest adding a half teaspoon of salt the first time you make this, keeping in mind that store-bought chicken and vegetable broths contain salt (sodium).
 Once you have your kids sold on this soup, consider gradually reducing the amount of salt each time you make it.

 Nutrition